ADLINK-IST/opensplice/examples/dcps/CS/SACS/README.txt

      simultanious with them interfering with each other.
 It also enables creating larger loops, by chaining several PONG tests to one PING test.

-The command line to start ping executable is :
+The command line to start Ping executable is :
-        ping [blocks nof_cycles topic_id WRITE_PARTITION READ_PARTITION]
+        Ping [blocks nof_cycles topic_id WRITE_PARTITION READ_PARTITION]
-        >> starting ping with no options is the same as : ping    20       100        's'    PING              PONG
+        >> starting ping with no options is the same as :
+        Ping    20       100        's'    PING              PONG

 The command line to start pong executable is :
-        pong [READ_PARTITION WRITE_PARTITION]
+        Pong [READ_PARTITION WRITE_PARTITION]
-        >> starting pong with no options is the same as : pong    PING              PONG
+        >> starting pong with no options is the same as :

-To build the example, simply use the provided Makefile (tested for GNU make).
+        Pong    PING              PONG

+The example can be built using the PingPong.sln file.

-The RUN script provides a model of how the ping-pong example can be run (including OpenSplice daemon start/stop)
+The RUN.bat file provides a model of how the ping-pong example can be run (including OpenSplice daemon start/stop)